NM2/smartie-doc/index.md

 #### **General details**

 *   **Campaign Name**: name of the campaign
-*   **List timeout**: amount of time, in minutes, an agent has to wait before asking an update to the controller for the list of experiments to execute as part of a campaign.
+*   **List timeout**: amount of time, in minutes, an agent has to wait before asking an update to the controller for the list of experiments to execute as part of the campaign.
 When an agent is running experiments for more than one campaign, it uses the minimum timeout value across all of them
 *   **Description**: short description of the campaign

-#### **Selection criteria**
+#### **Involved access networks**

 In this box the user defines the criteria to select the access networks that will be monitored during the campaign:

-*   **Name**: criterion name
-*   **IsFunction**: when checked, it allows the user to use a "Selection Criteria Function" for the field "Access network IDs"
-*   **Access network IDs**: The input value can be a set of access network IDs or one of the "Selection Criteria Function" available in the platform.
-Currently the platform supports four functions:

-   *   **CfLocality**: it includes in the campaign all the access networks placed in the given locality.
-If an input is empty it will not be used as a filter to select connection.
-If two or more inputs are specified only connections matching all the non empty inputs will be selected.
-(Usage: "$State;$City;$Zip", e.g. "GE;;")
+*   **Selection criterion**: list of the available criteria to select the access networks involved in the campaign.
+Currently, the suite supports 3 different criteria:
+	* **Agent**: the user can select an access network based on the agent that is monitoring it
+	* **Location**: it selects all the access networks placed in a specific location
-    *   **CfPlan**: it includes in the campaign all the access networks having the $IDPlan given in input.
-The IDPlan can be retrieved from the Plans view. ( "$IDPlan", e.g. "1")
+	* **Plan**: it selects all the access networks with the selected plan
-*   **Param**: it is only available when a selection function is used for the previous field.
-It has to contain the input value for the function
-*   **Obligation**: if the checkbox is ticked, the selection criterion is put in "AND" with the other criteria with the same option
+*   **Inputs**: based on the chosen selection criterion, it lists one or more tabs to select the location, the agent or the plan to use to identify the networks
 *   **Delete**: it deletes the current criterion

 #### **Exported metrics**